vahid2364/DataScribe_DeepTabularLearning/README.md

 1. **Performance Comparison**:
    - XGBoost achieves the best computational efficiency and strong predictive performance.
    - DNF-Net outperforms on skewed features but has higher computational costs.
+   - rDN model, when properly tuned, achieves strong performance on highly complex features.

 2. **Optimization Insights**:
    - Bayesian optimization using Tree-structured Parzen Estimator (TPE) fine-tunes hyperparameters.
-   - Scaling and quantile transformations significantly improve model stability.
+   - Scaling and quantile transformations significantly improve model stability when features are complex and span multiple orders of magnitude.

-Key results are summarized in the [results directory](results/).

 ---